unicef/iogt/pages/cms-manual/intro/reordering-pages.md

 **Here's what you need to know about Handles:**

-# #########ADD IMAGES#########

-1. First, enable the Handles by clicking on the icon to the far left of the list of Child pages.
+- First, enable the Handles by clicking on the "Sort" icon.
+It is the first column in the child page list.

+{% include figure.html src="/assets/img/docs/reorder-pages.png" alt="Sort icon" caption="Click on the Sort icon to show the Handles" %}

-2. Once clicked, the Handles should now be visible as six dots as on a dice.
+- Once clicked, the Handles should now be visible as six dots (as on a die) to the left of the child page name.

+{% include figure.html src="/assets/img/docs/pages-handles.png" alt="Handles" caption="The Handles will appear to the left of the child page name." %}

-3. Reorder the pages by dragging and dropping the Handles up or down into the desired position.
+- Reorder the pages by dragging and dropping the Handles up or down into the desired position.
-4. The new order will be automatically saved each time you drag and drop an item.
+- The new order will be automatically saved each time you drag and drop an item.